goszpeti/conan_explorer/README.md

 ### Prequisites on Linux
 Qt for Python must be installed with the native package manager, like:

     sudo apt install python3-pyqt5

-Ubuntu 16.04 is currently not supported, because of Python 3.5 syntax changes.
+Ubuntu 16.04 is currently not supported, because of Python 3.5 syntax.

+### With pip from Pypi
+`pip install conan-app-launcher`

 ### From source

 After checkout use the command:
 `pip install .`

-### With pip from Pypi
-`pip install conan-app-launcher`

-### Running
+## Running
-Execute
-`conan_app_launcher`, if the Python "scripts" folder is on your system path, or look it up manually.
+Execute `conan_app_launcher`, if the Python "scripts" folder is on your system path, or look it up manually in the site-packages folder.

 ## Config File